Weinstein neighbourhood theorems for stratified subspaces: Relative Poincar e Lemma and Moser’s trick

 \begin{notation} Let $M$ be a manifold.
-We denote the smooth $k$-forms on $M$ by $\Omega^k\left(M\right)$, the exterior derivative by $d$, the contraction by $X$ by $\i_X$, and the Lie derivative in the direction of $X$ by $\L_X$. \end{notation}
+We denote the smooth $k$-forms on $M$ by $\Omega^k\left(M\right)$, the exterior derivative by $d$, the contraction with a vector field $X$ by $\i_X$, and the Lie derivative in the direction of $X$ by $\L_X$. \end{notation}